capoe/soapxx/examples/molecular_kernel/README.md

 ### Workflow

 Execute run.sh.
-This will create an output hdf5-file 'structures.xyz' containing the molecular graphs and molecular kernel matrix.
+This will create an output hdf5-file 'structures.hdf5' containing the molecular graphs and molecular kernel matrix.
 This NxN kernel matrix (where N is the number of structures) can be loaded using the h5py library:
 ```python
 import h5py